paulzhengfr/FedproxPER/README.md

 * `--name`: experiment name for folder name where all results are stored.

 More options can be found in `./utils/options.py`.

-All simulations done in the paper have their corresponding bash scripts in the folder `bash_scripts/`.
+All simulations in the paper can be reproced by their corresponding bash scripts in the folder `bash_scripts/`.
+All figures can be reproduced by `Fig_X_*.ipynb/py` file in this main folder.

+Results csv files to reproduce the figures will all be updated after paper official publication.

 The work is still in review and it is an extension of the conference work: